kmelissasantos/README.md-Generator/README.md

   * [Contributing](#Contributing)
   * [Tests](#tests)
   * [Questions](#questions)
-  #Installation
+  # Installation
   The following necessary dependencies must be installed to run the application.
   # Usage
-  In order to use this app, Inquirer is required for this project
+  In order to use this app, inquirer is needed for this project
   # License
   This project is licensed under the Unlicense license.

-  # Contributing
+  #Contributing
-  Contributors: no contributors at this time
+  Contributors: there are no contributors at this time
   # Tests
   The following is needed to run the test:
   # Questions